Easy Pesto Pasta Recipe

 • Heat pine nuts in a small sauté pan over medium heat, stir once you notice them starting to brown.
 Once they start to brown the process happens fast so watch carefully and remove from heat once all nuts are roasted (about 5 minutes), and let them cool.

-• Reserve 2 TBS roasted pine nuts for serving.
+• Reserve 2 Tablespoons roasted pine nuts for serving.

 • Put olive oil and basil leaves into the container of a Vitamix (or another high-powered blender).
 Blend for about 60 seconds until the ingredients are combined but not totally smooth.
 You may need to pause, scrape down the sides, and then continue blending.